fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 * *Allocation Harms* occur when a system unfairly extends or witholds opportunities, resources, or information.
-  Common (but by no means exhaustive) examples are hiring for jobs, student admissions and loan origination
+  Common (but by no means exhaustive) examples are hiring for jobs, student admissions and loan origination.

 * *Quality of Service Harms* occur when a system works much better for one group than another.
-  For example, facial recognition and speech-to-text systems may have substantially different performance for different ethnicities
+  For example, facial recognition and speech-to-text systems may have substantially different performance for different ethnicities.

 Note that one system can lead to multiple harms, and different types of harms are not mutually exclusive.